Navigate with the experts

 Authorized Chilean Fjords Pilot since 2010; Over 9 Antarctic campaigns as Commanding Officer of a CHN patrol ship and icebreaker Almirante Viel.
 Cap Hornier.

-Our geographical proximity to Antarctica, will mean less time spent on board, as well as less time and cost in the displacement of our Ice Pilots to the ports of embarkation or disembarkation.
-This makes our rates highly competitive with respect to other providers of the same service.
+Our geographic proximity to Antarctica means less time on board, as well as less time and expense in moving our ice advisors to and from ports of embarkation and disembarkation.
+This makes our rates highly competitive with other providers of the same service.

-Our rates are per voyage, in U.S. dollars, agreed in advance – on a case – by -case basis – because this varies with the duration and degree of difficulty of the Antarctic voyage, the characteristics of the vessel and the idle time spent during the voyage.
+Our rates are per voyage, in U.S. dollars, and are agreed upon in advance—on a case-by-case basis—as they vary with the duration and difficulty of the Antarctic voyage, the characteristics of the vessel, and the idle time during the voyage.

 Our Ice Pilots Carlos Mackenney Sch. and Francisco Azócar N., talked about their operational and navigational experiences in Antarctica to the IMO course 7.12 “INTERNATIONAL ADVANCED TRAINING FOR SHIPS OPERATING IN POLAR WATERS”, in the Chilean Maritime Instruction and Training Center.